J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 <h3>Stage 4 - Wait for incoming connections on the newly created socket</h3>

-For this stage we will wait for connections on our newly created socket, using the [accept](https://man7.org/linux/man-pages/man2/accept.2.html) syscall, and as soon as a connection is initiated, we will create new socket with the network information of the incoming connection and store it in a new variable.
+For this stage we will wait for connections on our newly created socket, using the [accept](https://man7.org/linux/man-pages/man2/accept.2.html) syscall, and as soon as a connection is initiated, we will create a new socket with the network information of the incoming connection and store it in a new variable ("new_sock").
 After the new socket is created, we will tear down or close the original socket.

 The accept syscall takes 3 arguments:

 <ul>
 <li>The socket we are listening on</li>
-<li>Pointer to a sockaddr data structure - as discussed in stage 2. the difference with this step is that the accept syscall will populate the 4 members of the data structure for us based on the incoming connection. </li>
+<li>Pointer to a sockaddr data structure - as discussed in stage 2.
+The difference with this step is that the accept syscall will populate the 4 members of the data structure for us based on the incoming connection. </li>
 <li>Pointer to the size of the sockaddr structure in point above.
 This was already declared in the variables at the start of the code.</li>
 </ul>